Capucccino/Football-test/README.md

 # Football-test

-This repository host the code of a simple football project.
+This repository host the code of a football project.

 __To start the application:__